EspressoLogicCafe/Examples/MigrationService/README.md

 ```

 ### Data source passwords
-In Live API Creator 4.x and earlier, data source passwords were not exported in the JSON file.
+In Live API Creator 4.x and earlier, the JSON file export did not include data source passwords.
 The export script attempts to generate and use the encrypted password and salt from the source server.
 If the script fails to reset the password, remove the --salt and change the --password to the plaintext version.
 ```